jundalisay/sp/content/en/research/hume/treatise/book-3/part-3/section-02.md

         His pain is painful.
             But it augments the idea of our own happiness and gives us pleasure.
 (Book 2, Part 2, Sec 8)

 Those principles of sympathy, and a comparison with ourselves, are directly contrary.
         What general rules can be formed for the prevalence of the one or the other?

 Suppose I am now safe on land and I want to get some pleasure from my situation.
         I must:
             think of the miserable condition of those at sea in a storm, and must render this idea as strong and lively as possible to make me more sensible of my own happiness.

-    The effect of this will be much less than if I: were really on the shore, 26 and saw a ship at a distance:
+The effect of this will be much less than if I:
+        were really on the shore, 26 and saw a ship at a distance:
             tossed by a storm, and
             in danger of crashing on a rock.

 But suppose this idea became more lively.
         Suppose the ship was driven so near me, that I can distinctly: perceive the horror of the seamen and passengers, hear their lamentable cries, and
             see their dearest friends:
                 give their last goodbye, or
                 embrace, resolving to perish in each others arms.

-        No one has so savage a heart to: reap any pleasure from this, and
+No one has so savage a heart to:
+            reap any pleasure from this, and
             withstand the motions of the tenderest compassion and sympathy.

 It is evident that there is a medium in this case.
         If the idea is too faint, it has no influence by comparison.
             On the other hand, if it is too strong, it operates on us entirely by sympathy, which is the contrary to comparison.

 Sympathy is the conversion of an idea into an impression.
         It demands a greater force and vivacity in the idea than is requisite to comparison.

+{{< b >}}
-Footnote 26:
+### Footnote 26

 "From dry land, there is something pleasant in watching the great difficulties of another man in going out to the high seas, with the winds lashing the waters.

 This is not because one derives delight from any man's distress.

 It is because it is pleasurable to perceive what troubles oneself is free of."
+{{< /b >}}